langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 The `StateGraph` class is the main graph class to uses.
 This is parameterized by a user defined `State` object. (defined using the `Annotation` object and passed as the first argument)

+### MessageGraph

+The `MessageGraph` class is a special type of graph.
+The `State` of a `MessageGraph` is ONLY an array of messages.
+This class is rarely used except for chatbots, as most applications require the `State` to be more complex than an array of messages.

 ### Compiling your graph

 To build your graph, you first define the [state](#state), you then add [nodes](#nodes) and [edges](#edges), and then you compile it.
 What exactly is compiling your graph and why is it needed?